fahimahammed/exercise-tracker/README.md

 - Inspiration and learning resources from the FreeCodeCamp community.

+---
-This is the boilerplate for the Exercise Tracker project.
+This is the project for the Exercise Tracker project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker